yuquiyu2017/lanyon/texto-puente.md

 Chaos.
 Imagination.
 Form.
 Action.

-Two people in two places; a photograph and a grafic create a concept.
+Two people in two places; a photograph and a graphic create a concept.

 The concept creates a representation.